Updated: May 25, 2026

 • Lavender Latte – Add to hot or iced lattes for a soothing floral note

-• Lavender Ice Cream – Infuse your favorite vanilla base with lavender syrup to create a delicate, floral ice cream that’s both refreshing and elegant
+• Lavender Ice Cream – Infuse your favorite vanilla ice cream base with lavender syrup to create a delicate, floral ice cream that’s both refreshing and elegant

 • Lavender Lemonade – Mix with fresh lemon juice and water for a refreshing summer drink